Do a quick litmus test on your current Accounts Payable (AP) processes:

-However, there is a wide variation in AP invoice processing efficiency according to sector, size of business, invoice profile and technology utilisation e.g.: the cost to process an invoice is significantly higher in sectors with a high percentage of non-stock trade vs. stock trade; and best-in-class operations are nearly 60% more likely to have standardised invoice receipt & workflow processes as part of their AP function.
+However, there is a wide variation in AP invoice processing efficiency according to sector, size of business, invoice profile and technology utilisation e.g. the cost to process an invoice is significantly higher in sectors with a high percentage of non-stock trade vs. stock trade; and best-in-class operations are nearly 60% more likely to have standardised invoice receipt and workflow processes as part of their AP function.

 Yet, even the worst-performing AP departments don't seem to realise how far they lag behind their peers.
 In fact, organisations with good scores are more willing to see further improvement opportunities.

 Now find out: